 Fat plays a vital role, as it's the primary component that gives our mouths the sense of "juiciness."
-When you bite into a juicy steak?
-That's mainly the intramuscular fat known as marbling that's making it juicy, not the actual meat juices, which are largely water based.
+When you bite into a juicy steak, it's mainly the intramuscular fat, known as "marbling," that's making it juicy, not the actual meat juices, which are largely water-based.
 Sausages are a bit like steaks, with the optimal amount of marbling built right into them.

-A properly made sausage should have discrete bits of fine fat blended in with the meat in a proportion anywhere from 20% to up to 40% (or even more).
+A properly made sausage should have discrete bits of fine fat blended in with the meat, in a proportion of anywhere from 20% up to 40% (or even more).
 Most hover around the 30% mark, making them richer and juicier than almost any steak you'll find outside of Japan.

 Salt is also responsible for a sausage's good texture.
-Aside from seasoning the meat, it also dissolves the protein myosin, one of the major components of muscle fibers.
-By dissolving it, salt allows meat to retain more moisture as well as shrink less during cooking (the two phenomena are related).
-This means that given you are cooking your meat to a set temperature, a well-made, properly salted sausage will retain more moisture than a pork chop or steak cooked to the same temperature.
+Aside from seasoning the meat, it dissolves the protein myosin, one of the major components of muscle fibers.
+By dissolving it, salt allows the meat to retain more moisture, as well as shrink less during cooking (the two phenomena are related).
+This means that, because you are cooking your meat to a set temperature, a well-made, properly salted sausage will retain more moisture than a pork chop or steak cooked to the same temperature.

 - Under 120°F (48.9°C): The meat is still considered raw.
 Eat your sausage now and it'll taste more wet and mushy than juicy and bouncy.
 You also might get sick.

 - At 120°F: The casing begins to shrink, putting pressure on the meat inside.
 Simultaneously, the protein myosin begins to coagulate, forcing some liquid out of the muscle cells.
-In a well-salted sausage, this effect is minimal, as salt has already largely dissolved this protein.
+In a well-salted sausage, this effect is minimal, as salt will have already largely dissolved this protein.

-- Above 155°F (68.3 °C): Proteins continue to contract, eventually squeezing out so much juice and fat that it can no longer be retained within the protein matrix.
-Like wringing out a sponge, fat and juice will be squeezed free of the meat and end up collecting under the surface of the skin.
+- Above 155°F (68.3°C): Proteins continue to contract, eventually squeezing out so much juice and fat that it can no longer be retained within the protein matrix.
+As when you wring out a sponge, fat and juice will be squeezed free of the meat and end up collecting under the surface of the skin.
 Congratulations.
 What you've got is a lump of dry meat sitting in a grease pool inside a sausage casing.
 We can do better than this.

 The simplest possible solution is to cook the sausage over moderate heat on a grill.
-I find that by building a two-zone fire with all the coals piled under one side of the cooking grate, I can move my sausages back and forth from cool to hot side, carefully monitoring their internal temperature with a probe thermometer and finagling it so that the internal temperature comes up to 150°F just as the exterior reaches a perfect burnished, crisp, deep brown.
+I find that by building a two-zone fire with all the coals piled under one side of the cooking grate, I can move my sausages back and forth from the cool to the hot side, carefully monitoring their internal temperatures with a probe thermometer and finagling it so that the insides come up to 150°F (66°C) just as the exteriors reach a perfect burnished, crisp, deep brown.

 It works, but it's not easy.

-What I wanted was a method that offers full smoky flavor of a grilled sausage, the perfectly even, foolproof cooking of the poaching method, and makes full use of the marriage of flavors between a sausage and its accompaniments.
+What I wanted was a method that offered the full smoky flavor of a grilled sausage and the perfectly even, foolproof cooking of the poaching method, and made good use of the marriage of flavors between a sausage and its accompaniments.

 Only one technique I know of offers this solution:

-By placing the sausages in a disposable aluminum pan (or heavy duty aluminum foil boat) along with a moist, flavorful accopmaniment—say beer, whole grain mustard, sauerkraut, and thyme to go with these bratwurst—you can simmer the sausages directly over the grill, imparting them with flavor from the ingredients in the pan, as well as plenty of smoke from the grill.
+By placing the sausages in a disposable aluminum pan (or heavy-duty aluminum foil boat), along with moist, flavorful accompaniments—say, beer, whole grain mustard, sauerkraut, and thyme to go with these bratwurst—you can simmer the sausages directly over the grill, imbuing them with flavor from the ingredients in the pan as well as plenty of smoke from the grill.

-I tried this technique with several varying parameters—cooking time, direct vs. indirect heat, sear first and poach after vs. poach first and sear after—and found that the best way to do it is to give the sausages their initial par-cook over indirect heat.
+I tried this technique with several varying parameters—cooking time, direct versus indirect heat, sear first and poach after versus poach first and sear after—and found that the best way to do it was to give the sausages their initial par-cook over indirect heat.

-I pile up the coals on one side, place the trays on the hot side until the liquid is just barely simmering, transfer it to the cooler side, cover the grill with the vents open over the sausages (to encourage good convection current) then let them slow cook until they reach close to their desired final temperature of 150°F.
+I pile up the coals on one side, place the trays on the hot side until the liquid is just barely simmering, transfer them to the cooler side, cover the grill with the vents open over the sausages (to encourage good convection current), then let them slow-cook until they reach close to their desired final temperature of 150°F.

 This takes about 20 minutes or so—plenty of time for the smoke, condiment, and sausage flavors to all mingle.

-Only after it's cooked to I transfer it to the hot side of the grill (which by this point is only moderately hot) to char the sausages and give them some snap and color.
+Only after it's cooked do I transfer it to the hot side of the grill (which, by this point, is only moderately hot) to char the sausages and give them some snap and color.
 You may find that even with the par-poaching technique, a minimal amount of ripping will occur on the skin when you transfer it.
 That's okay.
-By this point, the interior of the sausage is already cooked and the protein matrix is doing a fine job of holding the fat and other juices in place (provided you didn't overcook it).
+By this point, the interior of the sausage will already be cooked, and the protein matrix will be doing a fine job of holding the fat and other juices in place (provided you didn't overcook it).

-This is a good thing, because you'll have already stuck if a few times with your instant-read thermometer (right?).
+This is a good thing, because you'll have already stuck it a few times with your instant-read thermometer (right?).

-There are some more advantages to this method.
-I've found that once the sausages come to temperature, if you remove the lid of the grill and pile the sausages up as far away from the heat source as possible, they'll stay hot, but won't continue to cook.
+There are some other advantages to this method.
+I've found that once the sausages come to temperature, if you remove the lid of the grill and pile the sausages up as far away from the heat source as possible, they'll stay hot but won't continue to cook.
 That means that your sausages are ready when your guests are ready, not the other way around.

-All you've got to do is grab a sausage, throw it on the hot side, and in a matter of moments, it's ready to serve along with a few scoops of its condiment.
-If you look carefully, you can even see the pink smoke ring around the exterior of that sausage, indicating that it's absorbed a good deal of flavor during it's initial cook in the tray.
+All you've got to do is grab a sausage, throw it on the hot side, and in a matter of moments, it'll be ready to serve, along with a few scoops of its condiment.
+If you look carefully, you can even see the pink smoke ring around the exterior of that sausage, indicating that it's absorbed a good deal of flavor during its initial cook in the tray.

-As you can see, a poorly cooked sausage is dry for a reason: a full 37% of its weight is lost in the form of fat dripping out and water evaporating.
+As you can see, a poorly cooked sausage is dry for a reason: A full 37% of its weight is lost in the form of fat dripping out and water evaporating.
 Grilling to 150°F using the two-zone-fire shuffle method is much better, producing a sausage that loses only 21% of its weight.
-Slow-cooking in a pan finished with a hot grill is the best method.
-Not only does it only incur a 19% weight loss, it also gives the sausage an opportunity to pick up flavor.
+Slow-cooking in a pan and finishing with a hot grill is the best method.
+Not only does it incur only a 19% weight loss, it also gives the sausage an opportunity to pick up flavor.

-The liquids you use to cook your sausage in are only limited by your imagination and availability, but I tend to swing towards the classics.
+The liquids you cook your sausage in are limited only by availability and your imagination, but I tend to swing toward the classics.

-Bratwurst simmered in sauerkraut and lager is a natural pairing (make sure to save some beer to simmer yourself in while you wait for those sausages).
+Bratwurst simmered in sauerkraut and lager is a natural combination.
+(Make sure to save some beer to simmer yourself in while you wait for those sausages.)
 A few thyme sprigs and a scoop of good whole grain mustard didn't RSVP to the party, but they're welcome to crash.

-Ok, so this one takes a bit more work, but it's worth the effort!
-Onions and peppers cooked down in a sweet, vinegary glaze goes perfectly with sweet or hot fennel-scented Italian sausage.
+Okay, so this one takes a bit more work, but it's worth the effort!
+Onions and peppers cooked down in a sweet, vinegary glaze go perfectly with sweet or hot fennel-scented Italian sausage.

 If you want to go 100% grilled, you can always grill the vegetables before adding them to the aluminum tray with the sugar, vinegar, and sausages.